AleksaC/tffumpt/README.md

 ## Roadmap

-This project was primarily developed for personal use, and that purpose has been largely fulfilled, therefore it will only receive bug fixes if they pop up.
+This project was primarily developed for personal use, and that purpose has been largely fulfilled, therefore it will mostly receive bug fixes if they pop up.
 If there is enough community interest and support, things like editor support, shell completions, first-party CI support and additional rules may be implemented.